johndpope/iOSClientRefApp/README.md

                    ]
    }
 ]
 ```

+Any environments specified in the `environments.json` file will be loaded by the *Reference App* on startup.

 ### Carthage
 The *Reference App* uses  [Carthage](https://github.com/Carthage/Carthage) for dependency management.
 Carthage is a decentralized dependency manager that builds your dependency graph without interfering with your `Xcode` project setup. `CI` integration through [fastlane](https://github.com/fastlane/fastlane) is also available.